RobertasJan/Http2Server/README.md

 # Http2Server
-Http2Server example with file download api
+Http2Server example with file download api.

-Implementation in Http2Server
+Implementation is in Http2Server.

-Tests in Http2ServerTests
+Tests are in Http2ServerTests.

 API test files in Http2Server/MyFiles.
 API currently supports only .png and .txt files.

-use https://localhost:44301/test.txt to test FileController method GET
+Use https://localhost:44301/test.txt to test FileController method GET

 File extensions supportability is defined in Http2Server/Common/Classes/FileContentTypeManager.cs